richelbilderbeek/dlip/report/README.md

 ### pros

 * They have very accurate predictions and outcomes.
-* You can train them in things computers couldn't do before.
+* You can train them in things computers couldn't do before.[3]
 * You can get them to discover very complex patterns in large datasets.

 ### cons

 * They are slow to train without a good gpu.
 * They need lots of training data. [further citation needed]

 ## What are phylogenetics?